 - Your own agent’s style and preferences

 Also: If you didn’t familiarize yourself with the Agreement of Purchase & Sale on Day 16, do it now.

 Come offer time, you’ll also need to be familiar with the types of conditions an offer might contain.
-These are the most common conditions we see in Toronto:
+These are the most common conditions you’ll see as a first time Seller:

-- Financing Condition – a condition that allows a Buyer to back out of the sale if they don’t obtain financing (usually 3-5 days long); click here for more details
+- Financing Condition – a condition that allows a Buyer to back out of the sale if they don’t obtain financing (usually 3-5 days long in Toronto).

 - Home Inspection Condition – a condition that allows the Buyer to perform a home inspection and back out of the sale if it isn’t satisfactory to them (usually 1-5 days, depending on market conditions)

-- Status Certificate Review Condition – a condition that allows a condo Buyer to have the condominium status certificate reviewed by their lawyer – usually the certificate must be provided within ten business days, and the lawyer has 1-3 days to review); click here for more details
+- Status Certificate Review Condition – a condition that allows a condo Buyer to have the condominium status certificate reviewed by their lawyer – usually the certificate must be provided within ten business days, and the lawyer has 1-3 days to review.

-- Sale of Property Condition (very rare in Toronto) – allows the Buyer to back out of a sale if they aren’t able to sell their existing home within a certain period; click here for details
+- Sale of Property Condition (very rare in Toronto) – allows the Buyer to back out of a sale if they aren’t able to sell their existing home within a certain period.

 Closing day is the day the new Buyer takes possession of your home (and you get paid!).
 Things to be ready for: